tikisailor/ecdsa-node/readme.md

 The application should connect to the default server port (3042) automatically!

 _Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.

+### How to use solution
+run `node server/scripts/generateKey.js` to generate some pubic private key pairs (like in the video instructions) - or use the provided example keys.
+run `node server/scripts/signMessage.js` to sign a transaction.
+You can modify the amount, sender and receiver.
+On the front end, provide the same sender, receiver, amount as in your signed message, along with the signature to make a transfer.
+If there is a mismatch, signature is invalid and the transaction will be rejected.